web-infra-dev/rspack/scripts/README.md

 ## Guidance

-### Writting scripts with zx
+### Writing scripts with zx

-[zx](https://github.com/google/zx) is a wonderful tool for writting scripts using JavaScript.
+[zx](https://github.com/google/zx) is a wonderful tool for Writing scripts using JavaScript.

 There are many [ways](https://github.com/google/zx#documentation) to use zx.
 The way we recommended is import globals explicitly.